genevate/style_guides/communication/group_chat.md

 - :thought_balloon: - Indicates you are pondering the message for future consideration or might respond to the message at a later time.
 - :bow: - Indicates thankfulness/gratefulness.

+## Statuses

+While it is tempting to post a message regarding your status, it's unnecessary due to being able to update your status via the `/status` command.
+This accomplishes two important aspects of
+communication:

+1. Provides a visual indication to others of your status so they can hover over your name to learn of your status, see the status change in current discussions, and/or see your status via search.
+1. Avoids notifying the team of your status change so as not to disrupt everyone's workflow.

+Emoji's can help too.
+Examples:

+- `/status :rice: Lunch`
+- `/status :racing_motorcycle: Traveling`
+- `/status :books: Craft/Skill Training`

+Be creative and brief.
+Using a word or two is best.